Insights Payroll

 - Hourly base rate is calculated as monthly basic ÷ 30 ÷ 8 for daily rate, then ÷ 8 for hourly

-UAE overtime is a simple statutory rule that real-world shift patterns turn into an operational mess.
+Overtime calculation under UAE labour law is a simple statutory rule that real-world shift patterns turn into an operational mess.
 Federal Decree-Law 33 of 2021 sets the uplifts clearly: 25% for ordinary overtime, 50% for night-shift and weekly rest day, and a two-hour daily cap.
 But applying the rule depends on a precise definition of the standard working day, an accurate hourly base rate calculated from basic salary, correct treatment of the night-shift boundaries at 22:00 and 04:00, and a defensible position on which roles are exempt.
-Get the inputs right and overtime is a clean monthly line in the payroll register.
-Get them wrong and the MoHRE complaint that lands three months later is the kind that ends up in board reports.
-This guide walks through the rates, the base-rate calculation, the night-shift and Friday rest-day rules, the exempt roles, and the payroll posting that ties overtime cleanly to the WPS salary file.

-What the labour law actually says
+What the labour law actually says about overtime in the UAE

 The base for all three is the standard hourly rate, and that rate comes off basic salary — not the total gross including allowances.
 The uplift sits on top of the standard rate, so the multipliers are 1.25× and 1.5× respectively.